How to Manage Millennials in the Workforce

-Empowerment can come in many forms such as offering top-performers co-leadership roles within the organisation as it gives them the opportunity and space to “shine”.
-Such trust and belief enable them to unlock their potential, hence making them better workers and ultimately bring better returns to the organisation.
+Empowerment can come in many forms such as offering top-performers co-leadership roles within the organization as it gives them the opportunity and space to “shine”.
+Such trust and belief enable them to unlock their potential, hence making them better workers and ultimately bringing better returns to the organization.

 To millennial workers, work is not just a vocation or simply a means-to-an-end, but must instead possess significance or meaning.
-That is why in the management of this generation of workers, it is important to not just command a task, but to guide them by providing a meaning and desired outcome to it.
+That is why in the management of this generation of workers, it is important to not just command a task but to guide them by providing meaning and desired outcome to it.
 You can do this by involving them in the decision-making process of a project but importantly helping them understand the “why” behind the “what.”
-When you do so, inadvertently conjures up ownership to the task and the organisation within the individual because it exhibits their contribution to the organisation’s overall success.
+When you do so, inadvertently conjures up ownership of the task and the organization within the individual because it exhibits their contribution to the organization’s overall success.

 You’ve guessed right: work-life balance!
 A value treasured by 99% of millennial workers.
 It is a common misconception that work flexibility just means working lesser hours, but that is untrue.
 Flexible working hours can mean going beyond the traditional structure of fixed working periods and allowing workers to make their work hours incorporated within their day.
 This can be allowing them to leave work early to fetch their kids from school or going for an appointment and then continue their work later in the night.
 One perspective of work flexibility is to measure performances by results, not just by the hours they have worked, but by the quality of their work.